 UPDATE: See “Delayed Bill S-3 amendments will be in force before election, says minister’s office.” www.cbc.ca/news/indigenous/bill-s3-indian-act-sex-discrimination-

-Maryam Monsef, Member of Parliament for Peterborough-Kawartha and Minister of Women and Gender Equality and Minister of International Development could not be reached for comment at this time.
+Maryam Monsef, Member of Parliament for Peterborough-Kawartha and Minister of Women and Gender Equality and Minister of International Development could not be reached for comment.

 “We won,” said Lynn Gehl, an Algonquin Anishinaabe-kwe writer, litigant, and advocate living in Nogojiwanong / Peterborough, Ontario.
 “At least, I’m hopeful.
 I will believe it when I see it.”